Stephen-Gates/report-gallery/docs/story/index.md

 ## Welcome

-Congratulations on your appointment to the _senior leadership role_.
+Congratulations on your recent appointment to a senior leadership role.

 In this meeting I'll walk you though how the Enterprise Architecture team has documented the Application Portfolio that supports your business area.

 I'll start with how we've catalogued User Groups and Processes as these are used to provide context in the reports.

-## User Groups
+## Your User Groups

 This report shows what User Groups are part of, or interact with, your business.